 A versatile actor who pivoted from charming supporting roles to leading man status, capturing audiences with both historical drama depth and romantic comedy timing.

-Na In-woo's career is a lesson in strategic patience and pleasant surprise.
-He worked steadily in television for years, often in secondary roles, before a breakout performance in the hit historical fusion drama 'Mr. Queen' turned him into a household name.
-Playing the noble, lovelorn Kim Byeong-in, he demonstrated a capacity for deep emotional resonance that audiences latched onto.
-This opened the floodgates to leading roles, where he proved equally adept in sageuks like 'River Where the Moon Rises' and in modern romantic comedies such as 'Marry My Husband.'
-His casting as a permanent member of the long-running variety show '2 Days & 1 Night' further revealed an affable, easygoing personality off-screen, endearing him to the public in a different way.
-Na didn't explode onto the scene; he steadily built his case, role by role, until his reliability and charm made him impossible to overlook.
+Na In-woo played the noble, lovelorn Kim Byeong-in in the hit historical fusion drama 'Mr. Queen,' a breakout performance that shifted his career from secondary roles to leading man status.
+Born in 1994, he worked steadily in television for years before that role demonstrated a capacity for deep emotional resonance that audiences latched onto.
+The floodgates opened to leading parts in sageuks like 'River Where the Moon Rises' and modern romantic comedies such as 'Marry My Husband.'
+His casting as a permanent member of the variety show '2 Days & 1 Night' revealed an affable, easygoing personality off-screen, endearing him to the public in a different way.
+Na did not explode onto the scene; he steadily built his case, role by role, until his reliability and charm made him impossible to overlook.

 1981–1996